"THIS IS OUR

 of the invasion.

-I am writing this beneath an apple tree by
+I am writing this beneath an apple

 the roadside, with fat cattle grazing nearby, unmindful of the trucks rushing